Effective Sales Techniques: Close That Deal!

 The truth is the customer is tired of hearing the same sales templates over and over again.
-This familiarity to conventional approaches gives them an unconscious defense mechanism.
+This familiarity to conventional approaches gives them an unconscious defence mechanism.
 That reflex is triggered whenever the customer realizes the signs of a sales pitch, like:

 “Hi, I’m Jim from Dunder Mifflin paper, and I was wondering if I could have a moment of your time?”

 The customer here will probably too busy trying to end the conversation to even listen to what you have to say.
-However, the pattern interruption technique means to interrupt the customer’s thought pattern completely by saying something unexpected, making his defenses fail to launch.
+However, the pattern interruption technique means to interrupt the customer’s thought pattern completely by saying something unexpected, making his defences fail to launch.
 For instance:

 “Hi, Jim here, did we talk earlier this week?”

 Asking a question right away will confuse the customer, and direct his thoughts towards answering the question.

 Interruption can be done at any moment throughout the conversation.
 If, for example, the customer asks a question you don’t want to answer.
 The rule is to interrupt with something to provoke the customer’s thoughts not the customers themselves.
 You don’t want to seem rude or dismissive.